List of Kimba the White Lion characters: Characters

-Leo and Lyre's son.
+Leo and Laiya's son.
 He resembles Leo when he was a cub.
 He prefers to help his father out in dangerous quests (such as relocating a large horde of elephants, defending the last heroes of a tribe of warriors from corrupted leopard spearmen, and even reclaiming Panja's hide from bandits).
 He and Lukio made their rise to the spotlight in Episode 5, where his struggles begin in fear and end with new-found valiance.
 He is, according to one of the giraffes in Episode 15, headstrong, though Leo counters that the cub makes the right choice of friends.
 Episode 21 shows that he was tricked by an overweight hyena named Agura.
 He has a very strong dislike of Bizo, for a good reason.
 Lune always strives to do right things and good deeds, as seen in Episode 9.
 In the tenth episode, he and Lukio befriend a lycon named Rick.